gnolang/genesis/CONSTITUTION.md

 A DAO may establish any number of sub-DAOs through the DAO Council’s Simple Majority vote, with their own defined Charters and specific bylaws and mandates, as necessity may arise and in accordance with the parent DAO Charter and bylaws.
 Sub-DAOs are owned by and can be controlled by the parent DAO, and members are also subject to the ancestor DAOs’ bylaws and mandates.

-A Simple Majority in DAO governance is defined to be exactly “more than half”.
-A Supermajority in DAO governance is defined to be exactly "two thirds or more".
+A Simple Majority in DAO governance is defined to be exactly “more than half.”
+A Supermajority in DAO governance is defined to be exactly "two-thirds or more."
 This is distinct from a Supermajority in Hub Governance.

 By default, unless specified otherwise in its Governing Documents, the following rules shall apply for Council voting: